From St. Lucia to Manhattan, From Manhattan to Asheville…

 “It’s important to balance the enjoyment of tastey foods and eating healthy.
 Soul Food shouldn’t kill you.
 That’s why salads are so important in St. Lucian Cuisine.
 Our St. Lucian term “Food on a Plate” is actually a reference to the sides that come with the island’s main dishes.
 In St. Lucia its typically, cucumber, tomato and avocado salads are always served on the side as well as fiber and nutrient rich yams and sweet potatoes.”

 In the fall of 2016, Esther purchased the restaurant, Lex 18, and transformed it into Western North Carolina’s only St. Lucian-owned Caribbean restaurant, Calypso.
-Her passion for healthy soul food and island craft cocktails has taken the community by storm.
+Her passion for healthy soul food and island craft cocktails has been refreshingly embraced by the local community.
 Calypso features the amazing cultural diversity of St. Lucian cuisine inspired by French, African, and East Indian (West Indies) culture.
 Calypso’s famous rotis, bakes, curries, goat, and fish dishes are a distinctive variety.

 Esther moved to Asheville in 2011 and bought a small farm in Candler where she develops her green thumb and entertains the idea of raising goats.
-She attends Jubilee Community and frequents Asheville Racquet Club as an avid tennis player.
+Esther has a love for tennis.
+Her time spent on the court is where she discovers clarity and vision for the other aspects of a full life.